 All payments made during these periods were found to be valid claims against the city.
-Details are available in documentation provided for City Council review prior to the Finance & Administration Committee meeting.
 The City's internal controls include certification of the validity of all expenditures by the appropriate department and an internal audit conducted by designated finance department staff who review all claims and payroll payments.
 Staff performs system validation and exception reviews to validate payroll records.
 The Finance Director performs a random sampling review of supporting documentation for claims payments to ensure validity, as well as regularly reviews its processes to ensure appropriate internal controls are in place.
 The City issues disbursements for claims and payroll via the following methods:

 - Warrant: paper negotiable instruments, very much like, although legally distinct from, checks - Commercial Credit Card: as authorized by Financial Management Policy - Electronic Funds Transfer (EFT).
-EFTs are electronic banking transactions (no paper instrument) of two basic types: (1) Automated Clearing House (ACH) for Electronic Fund Transfer (EFT) and (2) Wire Transfers a direction transfer between bank accounts
+EFTs are electronic banking transactions (no paper instrument) of two basic types: (1) Automated Clearing House (ACH) for Electronic Fund Transfer (EFT) and (2) Wire Transfers a direct transfer between bank accounts